opensearch-project/common-utils/README.md

-# Open Distro for Elasticsearch Common-Utils
+# OpenSearch Common-Utils

-Open Distro for Elasticsearch Common-Utils is focused on providing reusable Java components for Elasticsearch plugins.
+OpenSearch Common-Utils is focused on providing reusable Java components for OpenSearch plugins.

 This library is composed of following parts:
 1. SecureRestClientBuilder - provides methods to create secure low-level and high-level REST client.
-This is useful to make secure REST calls to Elasticsearch or other plugin api's.
+This is useful to make secure REST calls to OpenSearch or other plugin api's.
 2. InjectSecurity - provides methods to inject user or roles.
 This is useful for running background jobs securely.
 3. IntegTestsWithSecurity - provides methods to create users, roles for running integ tests with security plugin.
 4. Shared Request/Response/Action classes used for plugin to plugin transport layer calls.
-5. Any common functionality across Elasticsearch plugins could be moved to this.
+5. Any common functionality across OpenSearch plugins could be moved to this.

 ## Setup